webmachinelearning/webnn/explainer.md

 ## What’s all this then?

+[Machine Learning](https://en.wikipedia.org/wiki/Machine_learning), and in particular its subfield [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning) with its various neural network architectures, enable new compelling user experiences for web applications.
+Use cases range from intelligent video conferencing to privacy-enhancing and accessibility-improving features.
+Some common use cases that apply to a wide range of web applications include e.g.:

+- Person detection
+- Face detection
+- Semantic segmentation
+- Skeleton detection
+- Style transfer
+- Super resolution
+- Image captioning
+- Machine translation
+- Noise suppression

+These use cases and more are elaborated in the [use cases section of the API specification](https://webmachinelearning.github.io/webnn/#usecases).

+While some of these use cases can be implemented in a constrained manner with existing Web APIs (e.g. WebGL graphics API, as demonstrated by the [WebNN API polyfill](https://github.com/webmachinelearning/webnn-polyfill) and the first-wave JS ML frameworks), no access to platform capabilities beneficial for ML such as dedicated ML hardware accelerators constraints the scope of experiences and leads to inefficient implementations on modern hardware.
+This disadvantages the web platform in comparison to native platforms.

+The design process of the [Web Neural Network API](http://webmachinelearning.github.io/webnn/) (WebNN API) started by identifying the [key use cases](https://webmachinelearning.github.io/webnn/#usecases) working with the [diverse participants](https://www.w3.org/community/webmachinelearning/participants) including major browser vendors, key ML JS frameworks, interested hardware vendors, and web developers.
+After identification of the key use cases, the group worked down the levels of abstraction and [decomposed the key use cases into requirements](https://github.com/webmachinelearning/webnn/blob/master/op_compatibility/first_wave_models.md).
+The aim of this use case-driven design process was to put [user needs first](https://w3ctag.github.io/design-principles/#priority-of-constituencies).

 With emerging AI innovations in both software and hardware ecosystem, one of the main challenges for the web is to bridge this software and hardware development and bring together a solution that scales across hardware platforms and works with any framework for web AI experiences.
 We propose the WebNN API as an abstraction for neural networks in the web browsers.

 ![WebNN architecture](content/webnn_arch.png)